3DO Player Bus (PBUS) Controller Protocol¶

 Data Flow¶

 Console Perspective: 1.
-Console shifts out controller data on DATA_OUT (USB adapter data) 2.
+Console shifts out controller data on DATA_OUT (first device's data) 2.
 Simultaneously samples DATA_IN for extension device data 3.
 Each clock cycle: send 1 bit, receive 1 bit 4.
 After 8-448 bits, complete device data captured

-Passthrough Buffering: - USB adapter must buffer extension data from one field - Next field: send USB data + buffered extension data - This creates 1-frame latency for extension controllers
+Passthrough Buffering: - First device in chain must buffer extension data from one field - Next field: send own data + buffered extension data - This creates 1-frame latency for extension controllers

 Device Identification¶